gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 > as well as custom resolvers for `ExamplePost.author` and `ExampleAuthor.allPosts` to resolve relationships

-As you may see, the toolkit uses the remote schema as a reference, but it doesn't clone it 1 to 1.
+The toolkit uses the remote schema as a reference, but doesn't clone it.

 Instead, it takes all the fields from the sourcing query (including aliased fields) and adds them to Gatsby node type with slight changes: